 A tall thin man with dark brown hair, side burns, a goatee and coal black eyes.
 He sports a short ponytail which he fancies very stylish.
 Dar Engrasian is obsessed with neatness, cleanliness and organization.
 This particular need permeates every facet of his life – from his clothing to the manner in which he conducts his business.
 It serves him well as he has never missed a single copper due the King, so he claims.
 Those he taxes believe it.
 Dar is a skilled swordsman (although a bit too concerned with form and style than with actually winning a sword fight).
 In general, Dar is not cruel, but he is a bit of an elitist and judges people by their wealth, the only facet of a person that he truly understands.

 The King's Mage, personal advisor to the King on all magical matters.
 He is a portly man with snow white hair, a clean shaven face and a ruddy complexion.
 He likes to dress in blue and black robes and tends to wear jewelry and perfume (too much of both).
+He is an avid drinker of wine and a collector of rare vintages.
 He walks with an ornate elm stave tipped by a copper sphere.
 What enchantments this staff may be ensorcelled with are unknown.
 Kaluron is the most powerful wizard in Freeport (and probably all of Mercia).
 He is a founding member and leader of the Freeport Conclave of Wizardry.
 An expert on a broad range of arcane subjects, his personal specialty is the field of cosmology, particularly teleportation and related dimensional spell effects.

 Mallavar of Degari Shipyards